dhellmann/pymotw-3/source/pdb/index.rst

     (Pdb)

-Each time execution stops in the frame, the expression is evaluated and if it changes the result is printed along with the old value.
+Each time execution stops in the frame, the expression is evaluated and if it changes then the result is printed along with the old value.
 The :command:`display` command with no argument prints a list of the displays active for the current frame.

 ::